 The timeframe for developing an MVP can also affect the cost significantly.
 Longer development cycles often require more resources and may demand a larger budget.
 Therefore, it’s important to define the scope of your MVP project clearly and set realistic expectations for the timeline before you begin MVP development.
 This will help ensure that you avoid any surprises down the line.

-After knowing the factors influencing the cost of MVP development, it’s now time to understand how to launch an MVP and gain maximum traction successfully.
+After knowing the factors influencing the cost to develop an MVP development, it’s now time to understand how to launch an MVP and gain maximum traction successfully.

 How to Launch MVP?

-Launching an MVP is a significant milestone for any product.
+Launching a minimum viable product is a significant milestone for any product.
 It’s the first step towards launching a successful product and allows entrepreneurs to test their ideas in the market.
 But launching an MVP can be complicated and time-consuming, as there are multiple steps involved in developing and deploying it.

 Here’s a step-by-step breakout: